cubny/feedcli/README.md

 ## Overview

 `feedcli` provides programmatic CRUD operations on feeds and items, backed by a local SQLite database.
-It is built to be a high-performance, deterministic component for content curation workflows.
+It is built to be a high-performance, deterministic component for content curation workflows, with JSON-first output optimized for AI agents and automation.

 ### Key Features

 - **Library-First Design**: The core logic resides in `feedcli.ops`, making it easy to embed into other Python applications.
 - **Auto-Discovery**: Automatically finds feed URLs from website links.
 - **Conditional Fetching**: Uses ETag and Last-Modified headers to minimize bandwidth.
-- **CLI Interface**: A thin Click-based wrapper for manual management and scripting.
+- **CLI Interface**: A thin Click-based wrapper for manual management and scripting, optimized for machine readability.
 - **Local Storage**: XDG-compliant SQLite storage.

 ## Installation